Tarsiciosh/EssentialFeed/README.md

 In FeedViewControllerTests
 T) test_feedView_hasTitle
 - create sut and call loadViewIfNeeded
-- assert that title of the sut it "My Feed"
+- assert that title of the sut is "My Feed" TF
 - add the title in the FeedViewController (viewDidLoad) [set `FeedViewController` title]
 - in MVP the string creatiion should be done by the presenter